The Yang-Baxter integrability of the critical Ising chain: Introduction

 \subsection{A note on notations}

-As this work is intended for readers with different expertise we clarify some of the notation used in this work. \begin{enumerate} \item The solutions of the Yang-Baxter equation, both the constant equation and the ones with spectral parameters, are denoted using $R$.
-We also use $R$ for both the braided and non-braided forms of the Yang-Baxter equation. \item The letter $P$ is reserved for the standard permutation operator.
-Modified versions of the permutation operator contain additional symbols on $P$. \item The three Pauli matrices are denoted using $X$, $Y$ and $Z$. \item For the Majorana fermions we use both $\gamma$ and $\Gamma$.
+As this work is intended for readers with different expertise we clarify some of the notation used in this work. \begin{enumerate} \item The letter $P$ is reserved for the standard permutation operator.
+Modified versions of the permutation operator contain additional symbols on $P$. \item The solutions of the {non-braided} Yang-Baxter equation, both the constant equation and the ones with spectral parameters, are denoted using $R$. {We use $\check{R}=PR$ for the analogous braided forms of the Yang-Baxter equation.} \item The three Pauli matrices are denoted using $X$, $Y$ and $Z$. \item For the Majorana fermions we use both $\gamma$ and $\Gamma$.
 The indices on the latter are just the physical ones, whereas on the former they include both auxiliary and physical ones. \item $\lambda$ and $\mu$ are spectral parameters. \item The transfer matrix is denoted using $\tau$.
 Conserved quantities derived from this operator are denoted with ${\cal U}$ and $\mathbb{Q}$. \item The fermionic parity is denoted by ${\cal P}$.
 While we denote its spin-version as ${\sf P}$.
 These should not be confused with the usual permutation $P$. \end{enumerate}